Sarah Kerrigan: Depiction

-Queen of Blades

 Kerrigan's infestation by the Zerg signaled a major overhaul for her appearance.
 Despite maintaining her stature, build, and facial features, she is described in Queen of Blades as having mottled green skin, covered in a glossy protective carapace.
 Kerrigan's eyes are bright yellow as opposed to her natural green, and her hair has transformed into stalks, described as being segmented like an insect's legs.
 Kerrigan's fingers are stated to now contain extendible claws.
 A pair of skeletal wings has also grown from her back, consisting of elongated segmented spikes that reach down to the level of her knees.
 Kerrigan is seen using these wings as a melee weapon, tearing opponents apart.

-Agent of Prophecy

 Kerrigan ascended into Xel'naga form by consuming the essence of Ouros, the last remaining Xel'naga, marking a complete overhaul for her appearance.
-Her physique resembles that of her human form though her skin turns a metallic gold color with flames dancing along the surface.

-In the Legacy of the Void epilogue cutscene a bokeh image of Kerrigan in her human form wearing her ghost armor is seen by Jim Raynor.
+Her physique resembles that of her human form, though her skin turns a metallic gold color with flames along the surface, and she has a pair of angelic wings.
+Kerrigans final canon appearance is in the Legacy of the Void epilogue cutscene, where she is shown to have returned to her human form.